harshshah99/fashion_ai/README.md

 	python server.py
 	```
 	4. Above commands hosts the JSON files in [Trending](http_server/data/Trending/Women) and in [Upcoming](http_server/data/Upcoming/Men)
-	5. These JSON files are hosted at PORT 9004 which communicates with react APP to display the products
+	5. These JSON files are hosted at PORT 9004 which communicates with React App to display the products